hpe-cct/cct-tutorial/GettingStarted.md

 The cct-tutorial currently has the following library dependencies.

 **cct-core** - This is the core library and API.
-It contains the compiler and runtime system necessary to optimize and distribute a CCT application.
+It contains the compiler and runtime system necessary to optimize and distribute a CCT application, the standard library, and the visual debugger.
 This package is currently imported as `libcog`.
-The cct-core library also contains the visual debugger, *cogdebugger*.

-**cct-io** - This library provides a set of objects which can be used for getting data into and out of a running CCT application using the field initialization, *sensor*, and *actuator* primatives that are part of the cct-core API.
+**cct-io** - This library provides a set of objects which can be used for getting data into and out of a running CCT application using the field initialization, *sensor* and *actuator* primatives that are part of the cct-core API.
-For example, it has APIs to read an image file or movie file.
+For example, there are APIs to read an image file or movie file.
 This package is currently imported into some of the tutorial examples as `cogio`.

 **cct-nn** - This library provides APIs to support deep learning and neural networks.
 This package is currently imported